Find Affordable College Courses

 Morgantown, WV

-You’ll join some of the best and brightest minds around you if you attend West Virginia University.
-The school came in at #3 on this year’s Best Accounting Schools in West Virginia list.
-Located in the city of Morgantown, WVU is a public college with a fairly large student population.
+A rank of #3 on this year’s list means West Virginia University is a great place for accounting students.
+Located in the small city of Morgantown, WVU is a public school with a fairly large student population.

 While working on their degree, accounting majors at WVU accumulate an average of around $24,220 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $299.